ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 # Acknowledgments

-The authors would like to thank Nikhil Kolekar, Mark Nottingham, and Roberto Polli for their contributions.
+The authors would like to thank Nikhil Kolekar, Darrel Miller, Mark Nottingham, and Roberto Polli for their contributions.

 The authors take all responsibility for errors and omissions.